CEO, Women in Game

 Only six countries in the world have equal legal rights for men and women.
 A recent report by the World Bank found that men and women are completely equal in just six countries!
 Belgium, Denmark, France, Latvia, Luxembourg and Sweden.
 This inhibits women’s ability – worldwide – to work, start businesses, make economical decisions that are best for them and their families.

 The UK treasury reported female entrepreneurs’ businesses get 157 times less funding than their male counterparts.
-Women-only startups were given £32 million in 2017, where male-only teams received £5 billion.
+We saw £32 million given to women-only startups in 2017.
+Male-only teams received £5 billion.
 Women receive just 0.5% of venture capital funds.
-So, simply put, if you are a female and want to start a games company in the UK, currently you do not have the same opportunity as a man.
+So, simply put, say you are a female and want to start a games company in the UK.
+Currently you do not have the same opportunity as a man.

 Abuse towards women in the games industry